edemaine/coffeescript-for-python/README.md

 that CoffeeScript compiles to JavaScript, resulting in several advantages:

-1. It is much faster: Node 9 runs typical JavaScript 2-5x faster than the equivalent Python.
+1. It is much faster: Node 9 runs typical JavaScript 2-5x faster than the equivalent Python (though the gap is much smaller using PyPy).
    This performance boost is thanks to extensive optimization, such as just-in-time compilation, because of the intense interest in web applications.
 2. It can run in any web browser, making it easy to distribute your software for people to play with: just embed it in a web page.
 This is also especially important for web development.